jflamy/owlcms4/src/main/markdown/docs/LocalWindowsSetup.md

 - Download and open the installer
   > You may get false alarms about the software being potentially dangerous.  *Rest assured that it is absolutely not*.
 Use the `...` and dropdown menu options to get and keep the downloaded files anyway.
   >
-  > If you get a blue `Windows protected your PC` warning, use the `Mofe Info` button and `Install Anyway`.
+  > If you get a blue `Windows protected your PC` warning, use the `More Info` button and `Install Anyway`.
 See this page for more information [Make Windows Defender Allow Installation](DefenderOff)

 -  The installer will prompt you for an installation location.
 The default is usually correct.